 When we speak about human rights at Hoist Finance, it not only involves our people, but also our customers, shareholders, suppliers and communities.
 Beyond words, we aim to ensure the protection of human rights within anyone’s journey with Hoist Finance, through processes and actions.
 From preventing discrimination, respecting the freedom of association and helping eradicate all forms of corruptions, to taking measures to abolish any risk of forced labour and child exploitation, the respect of human rights is addressed carefully at Hoist Finance in each of our activities.

 Hoist Finance’s work on human rights is integrated into all policies that govern sustainability efforts.
-The diversity policy, personal data policy and the anti-corruption policy provide details in more specific areas.
+The sustainability policy, diversity policy, personal data policy and the anti-corruption policy provide details in more specific areas.
 By emphasizing Hoist Finance’s views on human rights, the company can reduce the risk that violations occur.